TOSCA

 - deploy_on_cloudid:

-type: tosca.policies.Placement
+type: tosca.policies.indigo.Placement

 properties: { cloud_id: cloudid2, availability_zone: some_zone }